 Some of the factors that will affect your tile fitting quote include:

-Your tiler may provide a quote in days, rather than metres squares.
+- Paying your tiler per-metre or per-day – Your tiler may provide a quote in days, rather than metres squared.
 Expert tradespeople may be able to lay more tiles per day than others, which may mean the average tiling costs per square metre may be lower.

 Average tiling costs per square metre

 Here are some average tiling costs per square metre for common household tiling jobs.

 Cost to tile a kitchen or bathroom floor